 Respect is the root of a solid, moral character.
 A child who is raised to be respectful of authority, themselves, others and the rights and belongings of others is a great kid and you should be proud and thankful.
 Teaching respect from a very early age is essential.
 And one of the best ways to teach respect is to a) give respect and b) demand respect.
 To demand respect does NOT mean to lord yourself over your child as the authority figure and use your authority as a weapon of control.
 To demand respect is to: Set clear boundaries early on as to what is allowed and expected in regards to speaking to one another, participation in household chores, moral and religious beliefs and acceptable vs. inappropriate actions and attitudes.
 Live up to the expectations you set for your children in the home, on the job, towards extended family and in the community.
 Treat your children the way you wish to be treated.
 This also applies to respecting their belongings and their privacy.

 The easiest way to raise an obedient child is to be consistent, fair and firm.
 Don’t confuse a child by allowing something one day and blast them for the same thing a few days later or when in public.
 Don’t ride them to the point of exasperation.
 Parenting requires a great deal of grace.
 Kids are kids-they’re going to forget.
 They’re going to do things that fall beyond your standards of cleaning.
 They’re going to lose their homework once in a while.
 Be fair by not expecting more from them than they can give.
-Be fair by letting them know up front and in advance what you expect of them.
+Be fair by letting them know upfront and in advance what you expect of them.
 Grace is one thing, but letting a child get away with anything is quite another.
 Withholding boundaries leaves a child floundering and scared.
 By setting firm limits and by leaving no room for questioning whether or not there are consequences to actions (both good and bad) gives your child the sound footing they need and want.
 We all do better when we know what is expected of us and what to expect in return.

 To be prudent means to be cautious.
 It means to think before acting and/or speaking.
 A prudent child is one who knows how to choose friends who will enhance their life rather than bring them down.
 A prudent child is one who recognises danger online and from those they meet in person.
 A prudent child is one who considers the consequences of their actions.
-So how do you instill that in your child?
+So how do you instil that in your child?
 By communicating with them.
 Talk to them about the dangers of the internet.
-Make sure they know the importance of not sharing personal information or communicating with people they don’t know-and know well.
+Make sure they know the importance of not sharing personal information or communicating with people they don’t know and know well.
 Talk to them about the consequences of actions and the long-range effect they have.
 Prudence is also learned by living it-or not.
 A child who speaks before acting should be made to live with the consequences of their actions (discipline, etc.).
 A child’s internet usage should be monitored.
 You should also instruct them as to how to react to strangers, instruct them on how to react to stranger danger and also teach them the difference between a stranger and meeting someone new (an elderly relative or neighbour, for instance).

-Raising a confident child is done by: Allowing them to make mistakes.
+Raising a confident child is done by allowing them to make mistakes.
 Don’t shame or embarrass your child.
 Success is nothing more than getting up one more time than falling down.
 Allowing them to be themselves.
 Study your child.
 Discern what their learning style is and then provide them with the necessary outlets to excel.
 Letting them find their niche.
 This doesn’t mean enrolling them in everything that comes along, but allow them to try a variety of activities to find that one thing we all need to own as ours.
-For some children this comes sooner than it does for others.
+For some children, this comes sooner than it does for others.
 WARNING: If their ‘thing’ isn’t yours, don’t push to change them.
 Embrace their uniqueness.
 Reminding them daily that they are loved, special, unique and not perfect.

 Selfishness is one of the biggest cancers in society today.
-We need to raise up a generation of children who look beyond their needs in favor of someone else’s.
+We need to raise up a generation of children who look beyond their needs in favour of someone else’s.
 Teaching your child to be compassionate comes when you, yourself, are compassionate.
 Work alongside them in times of need in your community.
 Encourage them to befriend the shy child, the new student or the child no one seems to want to play with.
 Use the holidays as a kickboard to open your child’s eyes to the needs of others and to the fact that even if in a small way, he/she has the capability to meet some of those needs.
 Never allow your child to speak ill of others’ economic status, their living conditions or lack of money.
 Do not allow your child to make fun of others and teach them the value of kindness to everyone.
 Oh, and did I mention that the only real way to do this is to be that way yourself?

 Humility comes from recognising the accomplishments of another above your own and being sincerely happy when someone earns recognition and praise.
 Don’t be afraid to let your child lose.
 Play board games with them and don’t lose on purpose.
 Life isn’t always going to declare them the winner and they should know that early on.
 Don’t make excuses for their losing (the other kids cheated, you weren’t feeling up to par, it was unfair to begin with…).
 Model humility.
 Allow others to shine instead of you when they deserve to.
 Don’t do things for the sake of what it will bring you, but rather for the good it brings to others.
 Provide opportunities for your child to do the same.